 - Identify problems and inefficiencies: A common mistake businesses make is integrating project management software without clear goals.
 If you can’t identify the challenges project management software can help you overcome, you may find it difficult to find the right solution for your business.

 - Write down your requirements: Once you know your weaknesses, write out your requirements for project management software.
 Maybe your business needs better resource management to share employee workload efficiently.
-You could benefit from a project management software that offers a Gantt chart feature to look into tasks and timelines and identify where you have slack resources.
+You could benefit from project management software that offers a Gantt chart feature to look into tasks and timelines and identify where you have slack resources.

 - Find the best project management software for your needs: Later in this article, we’ll share some features you should look for in project management software for small businesses.